orourkedd/effects-as-data/README.md

 ## Effects-as-data Example

-Consider this function that reads a config file based on a base path and `NODE_ENV`:
+Consider this function that reads a config file based on a base path and `NODE_ENV`.
+This function would be difficult to unit test.

 ```js
 const { promisify } = require("util");